Albanian–Yugoslav border conflict (1998–1999): April 23, 1998, Albanian–Yugoslav border ambush

 On 23 April 1998, at 5:45, the 53rd border Battalion encountered a group of 150-200 KLA insurgents near the Košare border post, Deçan, who were attempting to smuggle weapons from Albania.
 Armed with howitzers and rocket launchers, the Yugoslav army ambushed the militants, leading to a fierce clash breaking out, with the fighting lasting the whole night.
 After the fighting, 19 militants were killed, 1 was injured and 2 were captured.
 The remaining militants escaped the ambush and fled back to Albania.
 On the other hand, the Yugoslav forces suffered no reported casualties, despite being outnumbered.

 The next day after the ambush, the residents of the village of Botushë reported artillery fire and helicopters flying ahead.

+Attacks near Gorožup

+On 26 April 1998, a Yugoslav border patrol were attacked by about 10 KLA insurgents in the vicinity of Gorožup.
+Clashes followed, and the group fled back to Albania leaving about 20 cases of ammunition.

 July 18, 1998, Albanian–Yugoslav border clashes

 On 18 July 1998, a group of KLA insurgents together with a small group of mujahedeen (most of which were civilians from Saudi Arabia) crossed the border between Albania and Yugoslavia before being ambushed by the 53rd border battalion.
 The insurgents were smuggling weapons to Kosovo, some claims suggest that they were trying to reinforce their forces in Orahovac.
 Estimates on the number of KLA fighters vary, Human Rights Watch claimed that there were around 200 KLA insurgents together with 24 mujahedeen, the political scientist David L. Phillips and diplomat Nicholas Burns state that there were 22 mujahideen and 300 KLA fighters, Tim Judah, a journalist specializing in the Balkans, believes that the group may have been made up of as many as 700 militants, and the VJ stated that there were up to 1000 militants.
 In the ensuing fight 4 KLA fighters would be killed together with 18 mujahedeen, while the other militants would escape.
 1 Yugoslav soldier was heavily wounded and another was lightly wounded.
 A large stash of guns dropped by the KLA during their retreat would be seized by Yugoslav forces.